-Monitoring Dr Monitoring Pro oceau res $\Box$ The maximum stocking densities in Column (a) are followed (see table below).
-The conditional maximum stocking densities in Column (b) are followed (see table below) and the following additional conditions are maintained: Dai Ity measurement and recording of: Temperature (acceptable range maintained).
-Relative humidity or ammonia (acceptable range maintained).
-Water intake.
-Flock Health Plan is developed and followed (refer to the Glossary for more information on what should be included in a Flock Health Plan).
-Alarms are installed, maintained and can alert personnel when environmental conditions are out of range.
-On-going health and/or injury data indicate that the increased stocking density does not compromise bird welfare.
+- □ The maximum stocking densities in Column (a) are followed (see table below). - The conditional maximum stocking densities in Column (b) are followed (see table below) and the following additional conditions are maintained: - Daily measurement and recording of: - □ Temperature (acceptable range maintained). - Relative humidity or ammonia (acceptable range maintained). - □ Water intake.

+- Flock Health Plan is developed and followed (refer to the Glossary for more information on what should be included in a Flock Health Plan). - Alarms are installed, maintained and can alert personnel when environmental conditions are out of range. - On-going health and/or injury data indicate that the increased stocking density does not compromise bird welfare.

 These measures are already required to be measured and recorded under FCP 004 Barn Microclimate on REC 005 Flock Log, regardless of stocking density levels.

-Stocking g densities for each flock are recorded on the Stockin g Den sity Log (REC 008). □ Stocking densities are not contributing to recurring health and/or welfare problems as indicated by available health and/or injury data. commend ded stocking densities for the brooding period: ■ Age e 0-6 weeks: approximately 0.8ft2 per bird (0.07 m2 pe er bird, ) The corcondition Dail Dail Dail Dail Dail Dail Dail Dail The maximum stocking densities in Column (a) are followed The conditional maximum stocking densities in Column (b) a conditions are maintained: Daily measurement and recording of: Temperature (acceptable range maintained).
-Relative humidity or ammonia (acceptable range maintained).
-Water intake.
-Water intake.
-Stocking densities of stocking density levels.
-Stocking densities for each flock are recorded on the Stocking Stocking densities are not contributing to recurring health an and/or injury data.
-The conditional maximum stocking densities in Column (b) are folloconditions are maintained: Daily measurement and recording of: Temperature (acceptable range maintained).
-Relative humidity or ammonia (acceptable range maintained).
-Water intake.
-Water intake.
+- □ Stocking densities for each flock are recorded on the Stocking Density Log (REC 008). - Stocking densities are not contributing to recurring health and/or welfare problems as indicated by available health and/or injury data.

+Recommended stocking densities for the brooding period:

+Age 0-6 weeks: approximately 0.8ft2 per bird (0.07 m2 per bird)